British Airways owner says pilot strikes to hit profit

 Level, launched two years ago as a low-cost long-haul carrier, has suffered along with other airlines with exposure to crisis-hit Argentina.

-British Airways, whose offer of a 11.5% pay rise over three years has been rejected by pilots, has yet to resume talks with their unions, IAG said.
+British Airways, whose offer of a 11.5% pay rise over three years has been rejected by pilots, has yet to resume talks with their representatives.

+The BALPA union reacted angrily on Thursday to what it saw as an attempt to blame pilots for the group’s worsening outlook.

+“The BA pilots believe their management is treating them with contempt and are now asking BALPA to consider more strike dates,” it said.

 Reporting by Laurence Frost in Paris; Tanishaa Nadkar, Shashwat Awasthi and Aakash Jagadeesh Babu in Bengaluru; Editing by Jane Merriman and Jason Neely